Post overview: A rundown of the best things to do on the Upper East Side

 #12.
 Take the Roosevelt Island Tram for epic views of NYC

-Admittedly, there’s not much to do on Roosevelt Island (expect in the spring when the blushing trees come alive with color).
+Admittedly, there’s not much to do on Roosevelt Island (except in the spring when the blushing trees come alive with color).

 However, the trip to Roosevelt Island is still a nice way to escape the bustle of the city and have a moment of calm and quiet, while still seeing the iconic NYC skyline.